 If a taxpayer does not receive a tax notice in November, it is the taxpayer's responsibility to contact the tax collector's office to request a duplicate bill.

 Pursuant to Florida Statute 197.122, all property owners are held to know that taxes are due and payable annually.
 They are charged with the duty of ascertaining the amount of current and delinquent taxes due.

 - Pay by Mail

 - Installment Plan

 - Delinquent Taxes

 Paying online is simple.
-Just select a method to find a property using the Search By: option, and click on the Locate button to find your property.
-After searching for a property, in most cases an option will appear to pay for the property's taxes.
+Just enter the property address, owner’s name or account (folio) number, click on Property Taxes and Click the Search Button.
+After searching for a property, in most cases an option will appear to pay for the Property’s Taxes.